ebruun/zerowaste_graphs/README.md

 # Graphs

-doesn't export pip packages, but cleaner env file

-this has no version number:
+## Making clean environment.yml file

+export only explictly downloaded packages:

-`conda env export --from-history --name zerowaste_graph > environment.yml`
+`conda env export --from-history --name zerowaste_graphs > environment.yml`

-this has no build number:

-`conda env export --no-builds --name zerowaste_graph > environment.yml`

-create new:
+create new from environment.yml file:
 `conda env create`

+check to see if this works for windows...